 For the crust:

 We are going to make a standard pie crust, nothing fancy.
 You can definitely substitute a store-bought crust to speed things up, either frozen or refrigerated.
+I always lean on a store-bought crust situation to make my Asparagus Tart with Puff Pastry, it's convenient and easy!

-How to make asparagus quiche
+How to make asparagus gruyere quiche

 If using store-bought crust, skip to step 2 or 3.